Injury crash closes Bend Parkway north of Powers Road - KTVZ

 "Use an alternate route and expect extended delays," the traffic alert stated.

-NewsChannel 21 has a crew on the way and will have updates as available.

-Another crash was reported on Highway 97 near milepost 99, four miles south of Madras, reportedly involving a truck and blocking southbound lanes.
+Another crash was reported around the same time Wednesday night on Highway 97 near milepost 99, four miles south of Madras, reportedly involving a semi-truck and blocking southbound lanes initially, leading to a full closure for a time.
+According to ODOT, the highway was open again before midnight.

 Track traffic updates on KTVZ.COM's TripCheck page.